 Buy the appropriate sound/stereo set up.

 These days this can mean just carrying your smartphone to the birth facility.
 Relying on just your smartphone or iPad speakers may not be enough to fill the space of your labor room.
-Since we wanted the best sound, we bought a tiny set of speakers for $30 or so, to connect to (at the time) our iPod.
-Since I was "busy" during labor, my husband took care of music setup.
+Since we wanted the best sound, we bought a tiny set of speakers to connect to our iPhone.
+Since I was “busy” during labor, my husband took care of music setup.
 In fact, it was the first thing he did when we got settled into our room.
 Of course, if you are home birther, no transport is necessary, just plug in and play!

 I used music throughout the entire labor.
 When it came time to delivery, my husband made sure (we pre-planned this) that a continuous play of meditative, calm solo piano music flowed low and quiet so I could hear my baby’s first cries.
 I can attest that in my first birth the music helped to calm and attune everyone including the medical staff.
 During my last birth, my son was born to the soothing sounds of Native American music, part of my heritage.